Continents have disappeared throughout Earth’s history at a rather surprising pace.

 Once enough magma melt had been generated within the crust by this hotspot, this volcano – now extinct – managed to sprout up through the wreckage of the ruins of Mauritia and form Mauritius.

 Beneath the waves lies the wreckage of Mauritia.
 Ingus Kruklitis/Shutterstock

 Writing in the journal Nature Communications, the team of researchers explained that they worked all this out by looking at the zircon crystals – particularly tough gems that form under extremely high pressures – on the beaches of Mauritius, brought to the surface through volcanic eruptions.

-Finding them to be up to 3 billion years old, the team realized that they could have only come from a long-lost continent that used to be there, but was ultimately destroyed.
+Finding them to be from 2.5 to 3 billion years old, the team realized that they could have only come from a long-lost continent that used to be there, but was ultimately destroyed.
 Over time, it was partly melted by the hotspot and helped to fuel Mauritius' volcanic activity.